Quick Answer

 Ghunna Guidelines

-- Idgham Shafawī: Strong Ghunna for 2 counts during merging
+- Idgham Shafawī: Strong ghunnah for 2 counts during merging (with م)

-- Ikhfā Shafawī: Gentle Ghunna for 2 counts during concealment
+- Ikhfā Shafawī: Gentle ghunnah for 2 counts during concealment (with ب)

-- Izhar Shafawī: Natural Ghunna without forced timing
+- Izhar Shafawī: Clear meem without forced 2-count concealment

 - Practice: Use metronome for consistent 2-count timing